-The GLM approach adopted here has the further advantage (compared to Johnston, 2011) of being able to use data from earlier years in estimating the monthly pattern in CPUE (the β factors).
+The GLM approach adopted here has the further advantage (compared to Johnston, 2011) of being able to use data from earlier years in estimating the monthly pattern in CPUE (the $\beta$ factors).

-The plots shown in Figures 1 and 2 depict the September 2011 - January 2012 test fishing CPUE estimates in relation to those for previous years.
-These plots readily show that both the longline and powerboat test fishing CPUE values for September-December 2011 are significantly less than in immediately preceding years and clearly the lowest values on record (except for the November series for powerboats).
-January 2012 test fishing CPUEs however seem on par with January 2010 values, so that it becomes important to use the GLM approach to determine whether or not the OLIVA effect has diminished.
+The plots shown in Figures 1 and 2 depict the September 2011 - October 2012 test fishing CPUE estimates in relation to those for previous years.
+These plots readily show that both the long-line and powerboat test fishing CPUE values for September-December 2011 are significantly less than in immediately preceding years and clearly the lowest values on record (except for the November series for powerboats).
+January 2012 test fishing CPUEs however seem on par with January 2010 values, so that it becomes important to use the GLM approach to determine whether or not the effect associated with the OLIVA has diminished.
+In contrast, the long-line results for the months of September and October 2012 each reflect the highest values in their respective series.